Starks-Technology/.github/profile/README.md

 # Welcome!
 We are excited to create awesome stuff with you.
-While working with this team, open communication is HUGE.
-No question is off-limits here.
+While working with this team, no question is off-limits.
 Do not be afraid to ask if you are unsure of something.
 The only wrong question is the question not asked.

 # Developer Guide